Ready to learn more?

 One of the core principles of growth hacking is making every attempt to use the most amount of inexpensive touchpoints to drive towards a conversion.
 Pop-ins are just the right level of behavior that doesn’t cross the line of being seen as aggressive but gets the job done.

-This style of pop-in are an even more sophisticated variation of call to action visitor interruption.
-They are triggered by a visitor’s behavior, often as a last ditch effort to convert before they leave a page or your website.
+This style of pop-in is an even more sophisticated variation of call-to-action visitor interruption.
+They are triggered by a visitor’s behavior, often as a last-ditch effort to convert before they leave a page or your website.

 The origins and initial adoption characteristics of users for Snapchat did not hint much at its potential for use during corporate live events but this social media is evolving in that direction.
 While other social media platforms have all found their place as tactics for specific event marketing or engagement strategies, Snapchat is just now emerging as a contender.

-Here’s why you can’t overlook Snapchat’s potential impact to your event:
+Here’s why you can’t overlook Snapchat’s potential impact on your event:

 Especially with Snapchat’s core demographic, a brand’s ability to be real, transparent, and talk directly to them is vital for conversion.
 For many who put on corporate events, this type of connection is difficult.
-Showing behind the behind the scenes work that goes into putting on your event is an excellent way to build anticipation.
+Showing behind-the-scenes work that goes into putting on your event is an excellent way to build anticipation.
 With “Snapchat Takeovers” other contributors to the event can become the temporary voice for the brand and give your audience new perspectives.
 Your account can be taken over by a presenter, contributing vendor, or even a different member of your planning team.

 Using show traffic pattern data, you can make adjustments mid-show (if possible) to divert traffic but more often, it’s an incredible tool for sales towards your next event.
 As long as you are using the same footprint, a show producer can sell exhibitors a tiered rate of exhibition placement based on real data.
 An additional upsell (or value-add, depending on your packages) could be the results of data analysis of attendees’ interactions with their booth in order to help them with their conversion strategy and booth design.